Integrated Principal Components Analysis: Covariance Estimators for iPCA

-\begin{remark} This imputation procedure may also be used to perform iPCA in missing data scenarios. \end{remark}

-While the proposed penalty selection method can be used for any of the iPCA estimators, the multiplicative Frobenius penalty, which requires $K$ penalty parameters, can be substantially easier and computationally faster to tune than the additive iPCA penalties with $K+1$ parameters.
+Note also that it can be substantially easier and faster to tune the multiplicative Frobenius penalty, which has $K$ penalty parameters, compared to the additive iPCA penalties with $K + 1$ parameters.
 Because the choice of penalty parameter can significantly impact the empirical performance of iPCA, having one less parameter to tune is an extremely important practical advantage, and we attribute part of the strong empirical performance of the multiplicative Frobenius iPCA estimator, displayed in Section~\ref{sec:empirical_results}, to this advantage.

+Details, technical derivations, and numerical results regarding our imputation method and penalty parameter selection are provided in Appendix~\ref{sec:s_selecting_penalty_parameters}.